smurphos/cinnamox-gtk-theme/cinnamox_specific/README.md

 ## Tweaking

+### Cinnamon Theme Font-Size

+The theme includes an interactive bash script that allows end users to adjust the base font-size of the Cinnamon Theme.
+This can be useful for users running Cinnamon on realtively high resolution displays with relatively small screen dimensions where the hard-coded theme default font-sizes are too small.

+To access the tool open a terminal window (Ctrl-Alt-T) and use the following command to make the script executable and launch it.

+`chmod +x ~/.themes/#THEMENAME/cinnamon/cinnamox_fontsize.sh && ~/.themes/#THEMENAME/cinnamon/cinnamox_fontsize.sh`

+If you are not happy with the end result simply run `~/.themes/#THEMENAME/cinnamon/cinnamox_fontsize.sh` again to chose another option including the default

 ### Cinnamon Theme Transparency

 The theme includes an interactive bash script that allows end users to adjust the transparency of the Cinnamon Theme.
 The default is no transparency.